-Cash and cash equivalents comprise cash balances, term deposits and corporate bonds.
+Cash and cash equivalents comprises of cash balances and term deposits.
 The Company's investment strategy is to earn a financial return whilst guaranteeing capital preservation.
-In the current year that strategy has led to increased investment in corporate bonds to generate increased interest income.

-(b) Plant and equipment and Computer Software (intangible)
+(b) Plant, equipment and computer software (intangible)

 Plant and equipment is stated at historical cost less accumulated depreciation and impairment.
 Historical cost includes expenditure that is directly attributable to the acquisition of the item.